cathaypacific8747/fr24/docs/usage/cli.md

         Usage: fr24 feed [OPTIONS]

-        Fetches current livefeed / playback of live feed at a given time
+        Fetches current (or playback of) live feed at a given time

     ╭─ Options ────────────────────────────────────────────────────────────────────╮
     │ --timestamp          TEXT  Time of the snapshot (optional), a                │